norvate/useless-repo-1/README.md

 *As you can see, most of them are written in Ruby.
 I think it'd be more ideal if they were compiled to machine code.*

 # TOs #
   *TOs is a myth Operating System.
-There are rumors about this one around some deep corner of the internet.*
+There are rumors about this one around corners of the internet.*
   *TOs was original from a small devs team, way back in the 90's.
 Purpose was mostly of personal uses.
-  But later people found there was traces of an organization.
-There was encrypted message in /mail/root*
+  But later people found there was traces of an organization.*

-  *You just being an ordinary PC user, then one day, there was a terminal start up right after every boot.*
+  *You're just an ordinary PC user, then one day, there was a terminal start up right after every boot.*
   ```
   TOs--
-      |-/home/
+      |-/data/
       |-/etc/
       |-/tools/
       |-/trashbin/